mikrono/tModLoaderWiki_kr_ko/ModWorld.md

 Allows you to load custom data you have saved for this player.

+### public virtual void SendCustomData(BinaryWriter writer)

+Allows you to send custom data between clients and server.
+This is useful for syncing information such as bosses that have been defeated.

+### public virtual void ReceiveCustomData(BinaryReader reader)

+Allows you to do things with custom data that is received between clients and server.

 ### public virtual void PreWorldGen()

 Allows a mod to run code before a world is generated.